Elections with Few Voters: Candidate Control Can Be Easy: Discussion of Our Results and Proof Techniques

-We introduce several proof techniques that can be useful in studying the complexity of election problems parameterized by the number voters.
-We use the following techniques (the first two are, perhaps, most interesting):
+We believe that one of the most important contributions of this paper comes from identifying four very general proof techniques for establishing our results.
+Indeed, we believe that these techniques might be useful in studying the complexity of other election problems (especially, parameterized by the number of voters) and below we provide their high-level, intuitive descriptions.